Insight: Great expectations fill Greenland as China eyes riches

 "We need more royalties," said opposition leader Hammond.
 "The polluter should be paying."

-The leftist, pro-independence coalition led by Kleist has more technocratic ministers than a previous government criticized by opponents as nepotistic and inward-looking.
+The leftist, pro-independence coalition led by Kleist has more technocratic ministers than a previous government criticised by opponents as nepotistic and inward-looking.

 "Our dream is about to come true," said one senior Greenland official, who spoke on condition of anonymity.
 "But people are getting nervous, asking whether they are ready for this."